Pug Southerland

 James Julien "Pug" Southerland II (October 28, 1911 – October 12, 1949) was a United States Navy fighter pilot during World War II.
-He was an ace, being credited with five victories (some accounts say seven), flying Grumman F4F Wildcats.
+He was an ace, having been credited with five victories (some accounts say seven), flying Grumman F4F Wildcats.
 He was awarded the Silver Star, Distinguished Flying Cross twice, and the Purple Heart.

 Early life

-Born in Narberth, Montgomery County, Pennsylvania, Southerland graduated from the United States Naval Academy at Annapolis, Maryland in 1936.
+Born in Narberth, Montgomery County, Pennsylvania, Southerland graduated from the United States Naval Academy at Annapolis, Maryland, in 1936.
 Rear Admiral David Richardson, who served with him, said Southerland gained the nickname "Pug" because he was such a pugnacious boxer at the academy.
 Southerland became an aviator and meant to make the Navy his career.